mwat56/Nele/README.md

 ### Fonts

-The `datadir`/`fonts` directory contains some freely available fonts used by the CSS files.
+The `datadir`/`fonts/` directory contains some freely available fonts used by the CSS files.

 ### Images

-The `datadir`/`/img/` directory can be used to store, well, _images_ to which you then can link in your articles.
+The `datadir`/`img/` directory can be used to store, well, _images_ to which you then can link in your articles.
 You can put there whatever images you like either form the command-line or by using the system's `/si` URL.

-Additionally any page preview images are stored here (if use set the `pageView` INI_ or commandline-option to `true`).
+Additionally any page preview images are stored here (if use set the `pageView` INI- or commandline-option to `true`).

 ### Postings

-The `datadir`/`/` directory is the base for storing all the articles.
+The `datadir/` directory is the base for storing all the articles.
 The system creates subdirectories as needed to store new articles.
 This directory structure is not accessed via a direct URL but used internally by the system.

 ### Static

-The `datadir`/`/static/` directory can be used to store, well, _static_ files to which you then can link in your articles.
+The `datadir`/`static/` directory can be used to store, well, _static_ files to which you then can link in your articles.
 You can put there whatever file you like either form the command-line or by using the system's `/ss` URL.

 ### Views

-The `datadir`/`/views/` directory holds the templates with which the final HTML pages are generated.
+The `datadir`/`views/` directory holds the templates with which the final HTML pages are generated.
 Provided that you feel at home working with _Go_ templates you might change them as you seem fit.
 I will, however, __not__ provide any support for you changing the default template structure.